 The registration process is fully-automated, and should be relatively straightforward.
 When you complete and submit a registration form, an email will be sent to you, and this email includes a link that you must click in order to verify that we have got a working email address.
 Sometimes this link is split across two lines by email reading programs, and in this case it may not work correctly because only the first line is passed to the browser.
 To solve this problem, you should copy and paste the second part of the link into the browser address box, ensuring that there are no spaces between the first and second parts of the address, then press Go to submit the confirmation.
 If you still can't get this to work, please forward the email asking you to confirm your registration to :regProblemLink.

-If you don't receive an email when we say that you should do, this suggests either that the email address that we are sending to is not working, or that messages from JCSE are being blocked as spam.
+If you don't receive an email when we say that you should do, this suggests that the email address that we are sending to is not working, that messages from JCSE are being blocked as spam, or the journal email sending system is not working.
 In this situation, go through the following steps:

 The usual reason for getting this message is that your mail reader has forced the link to the confirmation page onto two lines, and when you click on the link the second line is not included.
 You can get around this by manually copying and pasting the second part of the link into the browser address bar.